 Our physicians might recommend lung cancer screening if you have a history of heavy smoking and currently smoke or have quit during the past few years.
 Please speak with your doctor about the appropriate screening regimen as guidelines change, and your doctor will need to investigate your risk factors before making a recommendation.

 Low-Dose CT Scan

-A low-dose CT scan is recommended when screening for lung cancer.
+We recommend a low-dose CT scan when screening for lung cancer.
 It provides a detailed image of the lungs using only low doses of radiation.
-When you visit our practice, we will evaluate your level of risk for these cancers by carefully evaluating your medical history and your family medical history.
+When you visit our practice, we will evaluate your level of risk for these cancers by carefully assessing your medical history and your family medical history.

 Our New York Doctors Focus on Prevention

 Our Midtown medical care and internal medicine doctors focus on prevention.
-It’s important to follow up regularly with your doctor to discuss which diagnostic and screening tests may be appropriate.
+It’s essential to follow up regularly with your doctor to discuss which diagnostic and screening tests may be appropriate.
 Cancer screening allows our physicians to check for some forms of cancer in the body even without any symptoms.
-This is to find early cancers that maybe be treatable and allow for a better outcome for patients.
+This exam is to find early cancers that may be treatable and allow for better patient outcomes.

 Cancer screening must be individualized based on age, risk factors, family history, and other factors.
 At Manhattan Primary Care, we attempt to work with you to find a plan and appropriate testing based on your needs and situation.

 Certain cancers with approved testing include colon cancer, breast cancer, cervical cancer, prostate, lung cancer, etc. Guidelines often change, and patients need to be evaluated by a physician to give them the correct recommendations.
 Prevention is our goal!
 We look forward to meeting you.